TheRenegadeCoder/sample-programs-website/docs/projects/depth-first-search/python/index.md

 {% endraw %}

-Depth First Search in Python was written by:
+[Depth First Search](https://sampleprograms.io/projects/depth-first-search) in [Python](https://sampleprograms.io/languages/python) was written by:

 - Nazar Stepan

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution